Blu-ray Review: 'Best Picture - Five Film Collection'

 Obviously you get a lot of movie bang for the buck, but you have to at least like three of the five to make it worth the purchase.
 I’ve made my opinions clear – your turn.

-Related: Ben Affleck, Chicago, Crash, Gwyneth Paltrow, Javier Bardem, John C. Reilly, Joseph Fiennes, Judi Dench, Juliette Binoche, No Country For Old Men, Ralph Fiennes, Renee Zellweger, Richard Gere, Shakespeare In Love, The English Patient, Starpulse Exclusives, Movies, Movie Reviews, Movie Awards & Nominations, Blu-ray & DVD Reviews, Movie Spotlight
+Related: Ben Affleck, Chicago, Crash, Gwyneth Paltrow, Javier Bardem, John C. Reilly, Joseph Fiennes, Judi Dench, Juliette Binoche, No Country For Old Men, Ralph Fiennes, Renee Zellweger, Richard Gere, Shakespeare In Love, The English Patient, Starpulse Exclusives, Movies, Movie Reviews, Blu-ray & DVD Reviews, Oscars, Movie Spotlight

 Photo Credits: Photos Courtesy of Lionsgate/Miramax